chrismeyers/dotfiles/README.md

 These files are backed up and can be restored using backupdots.py in conjunction with backupdots.json.

+Make sure to clone this repository with the `--recursive` flag to include all submodules.

 ```
 usage: backupdots.py [-h] [-p {Mac,Linux,Windows}] [-b] [-r] [-c] [-u]
                      [-t {print,inject}] [--check-platform]